sindresorhus/devtools-detect/readme.md

 # devtools-detect

-> Detect if DevTools is open
+> Detect if DevTools is open and its orientation

 Useful for when you want something special to happen when DevTools is open.
 Like pausing canvas, adding style debug info, etc.